neicnordic/neic-sda/docs/dataout.md

 set.

 > NOTE:
-> By default we use LifeScience AAI as JWT for authentication
+> The default JWT for authentication is LifeScience AAI,
-> `OPENID_CONFIGURATION_URL` is set to:
+> and the `OPENID_CONFIGURATION_URL` is set to:
 > <https://proxy.aai.lifescience-ri.eu/.well-known/openid-configuration>

 If connected to an AAI provider the current implementation is based on